 In the work experience of your resume, list your past employers chronologically.
 Under each employer, use bullet points to list individual resume accomplishments in your background - being sure to emphasize the skills that are most related to the job you’d like to have.
 Start your bullet points with strong action verbs to have the most impact.

 Quantifying your resume and using numerical values speak volumes on resumes (and LinkedIn profiles).
 Conveying the scope and scale of the work you’ve done and your accomplishments gives an immediate impression of your capability and stands out well on the page.
-If you haven't yet, make sure to upload your resume to the Score My Resume tool below to find out if your resume shows enough relevant and quantifiable accomplishments and skills that are most related to the job you want.
+If you haven’t yet, make sure you upload your resume to the Score My Resume tool below to find out if your resume shows enough relevant and quantifiable accomplishments and skills that are most related to the job you want.